 Great exponents of renaissance, baroque and romantic painting on auction

-Another piece worthy of being in a museum and which, in fact, is at the same level as a version of the same preserved in the Prado Museum is Portrait of Charles III, King of the Two Sicilies, by the Neapolitan Giuseppe Bonito.
+Another piece worthy of being in a museum, and which in fact is at the same level as a version of the same, preserved in the Prado Museum, is Portrait of Charles III, King of the Two Sicilies, by the Neapolitan Giuseppe Bonito.
 The work shows Charles III dressed in military uniform, wearing a helmet and carrying a flare.
 In the Prado painting one can appreciate a background that opens to the landscape, while in this case the attention to the figure is accentuated by highlighting it against a neutral background.
 In both cases the plastic brilliance of Neapolitan Rococo, of which Giuseppe Bonito was one of the greatest exponents, is expressed.
 The imprint of his exquisite style is evident in the satin color of the sumptuous velvet coat, in the gold thread brocades and in the fine lace on the sleeves.

-The delicacy of his portraits opened the doors of the Neapolitan court to Bonito.
-As a court painter.
+The delicacy of his portraits opened the doors of the Neapolitan court to Bonito as a court painter.
 Around 1745 he portrayed Charles VII of the Two Sicilies, future Charles III of Spain, and his wife Queen Maria Amalia of Saxony in two portraits also kept in the Prado Museum.

 Continuing with the creations of chamber painters, see the canvas of Juan Carreño de Miranda St. Bernard BreastfeedingThis is a theme that this distinguished painter of the court of Charles II treated with subtle variations in a painting preserved in the Museum of the parish church of the Collegiate Church of Pastrana.
 This oil painting, fully baroque in style and execution, narrates the scene of the saint’s life in which the Virgin appeared to him to nourish him with her breast.
 A mystical triangle is established between Mary, the Child Jesus and the Saint.
 The richness of the chromatic nuances, the luminosity of the glory break and the tenderness of the plump cherubs are typical of the painter’s plastic work.